 Preferred Lender List

-As of April 2013, we have completed and compiled a comprehensive Preferred Lender List (PLL) with fixed rate options, variable rate options, and interest payment (while in school) options for the 2013-14 academic year.
+As of June 2014, in coordination with the UCOP, we have compiled a comprehensive Preferred Lender List (PLL) with fixed rate options, variable rate options, and interest payment (while in school) options.
 The selection process considered the needs of our students in the categories of pricing, service, and technology.
 Below is the list provided by the UC Office of the President.

 - Students need to be enrolled at least half-time (6 units) each semester that you wish to receive loans.